-Commented [BG11]: Change made by BG in response to Ben Farrell Fig. for NZSki (OS 165)

-Mr Farrell requests that reference is also made to the popularity of the area for conferences.
-Mr Farrell is encouraged to provide evidence in this regard at expert conferencing so that this text amendment can be considered.
+Commented [BG12]: Change made by BG in response to Ben Farrell EiC for NZSki (OS 165).
+Mr Farrell requests that reference is also made to the popularity of the area

-Commented [BG12]: Change made by BG in response to S Brown's evidence for OS 171 Queenstown Park Ltd.
+Commented [BG13]: Change made by BG in response to S Brown's evidence for OS 171 Queenstown Park Ltd.